sniller27/material-ui-webpack-example/README.md

-#ReactJS Application
+# ReactJS Application
-The current goal of this project is to play with React, and use Material UI to build interesting Material Design.
+This project is an example of how to use Material-UI for Material Design in React.js.
+The example was used for a presentation.

-This build consists of a node server, webpack for bundling and reactjs framework.
+The project consists of a node server, webpack for bundling, Material-UI and Reacts.js framework.

-##Installation
+## Installation
 1. Install from package.json

 ```sh